facebookresearch/dora/README.md

 This will do 3 thing:

-- Any XP defined in the `explore` function will be scheduled, if not already running or completed.
+- Any XP defined in the `explorer` function will be scheduled, if not already running or completed.
 - Any XP that was previously defined in the grid file, but is no longer referenced will be cancelled.